pinellolab/haystack_bio/README.md

 - The normalized bigwig files for each track
 - The hotspots i.e. the regions that are most variable
 - The regions that are variable and specific for each track, this means that the signal is more enriched to a particular track compared to the rest.
 - A session file (.xml) for the IGV software (http://www.broadinstitute.org/igv/) from the Broad Institute to easily visualize all the tracks produced, the hotspots and the specific regions for each cell line.
 To load it just drag and drop the file _OPEN_ME_WITH_IGV.xml_ from the output folder on top of the IGV window or alternatively load it in IGV with File-> Open Session...
+If you have trouble opening the file please update your IGV version.
+Additonaly, please don't move the .xml file only, you need all the files in the output folder to correctly load the session.

 **_Examples_**
 Suppose you have a folder called /users/luca/mybamfolder you can run the variability analysis with: